Wolfowitz Doctrine: Presidency of Bill Clinton

+Wolfowitz: -- without acknowledgement.James Mann, in his 2004 Washongton Post article, stated that the Clinton administration had "set aside Cheney's vision without actually repudiating it."

+PNAC

+The most prominent example for the coincidence with the DPG is the 1997 statement of principles by the Project for the New American Century (PNAC).

+The PNAC declaration called for a global leadership role for the United States and endorsed pre-emptive measures:

 We seem to have forgotten the essential elements of the Reagan Administration's success: a military that is strong and ready to meet both present and future challenges; a foreign policy that boldly and purposefully promotes American principles abroad; and national leadership that accepts the United States' global responsibilities. (...)
 America has a vital role in maintaining peace and security in Europe, Asia, and the Middle East.
 If we shirk our responsibilities, we invite challenges to our fundamental interests.
 The history of the 20th century should have taught us that it is important to shape circumstances before crises emerge, and to meet threats before they become dire.
 The history of this century should have taught us to embrace the cause of American leadership.
 Our aim is to remind Americans of these lessons and to draw their consequences for today.
 Here are four consequences: